hanfeisun/CistromeDB-browser/README.md

 # README #

-This README would normally document whatever steps are necessary to get your application up and running.

-### What is Cistrangular? ###

-* The Front-end of Cistrome Dataset Browser
+This is the repository of [CistromeDB](http://cistrome.org/db/) for browser-side codes.

 ### Install Dependencies ###